25 February 2025

 A quadrille is a European square dance from the 18th & 19th centuries, and the term originated from the square formations made by four men on horses in 17th century military parades.
 In the early 19th century, it became popular in English high society, and evolved to include waltzes.

 The dance was originally written in 5 parts, built on 8-measure themes.
-The Viennese lengthened it to 6, with a new movement placed between "La Poule" and "La Pastourelle."
+The Viennese lengthened it to 6 parts, with a new movement placed between "La Poule" and "La Pastourelle."

 MovementTime SignatureForm